Self-organization

 As a last step in organizational development, peers and any other employee become a trusted high-performance and ideally self-organized team.

-Our “leading people” program enables managers and team leaders to get a new understanding of their roles to unfold potentials in their teams and lead them to self-organization.
+Our program “Innovative Corporate Culture – How emergent leadership enables self-organization” provides managers a new understanding of their role in order to develop potential in their teams and lead them to self-organization.

 On the long term, we want to change corporations leading culture towards shared leadership and selforganization, which is by the way the most natural organization system as it is adapted from life itself2.